-- 1. If a decision is made to issue a permit, the permit applicant may carry out permitted action before receiving the permit certificate.
-Such action shall be based on a corresponding administrative act. - 2.
-If a permit issuer fails to decide to issue or to refuse to issue a permit within the period set by law, the permit applicant may carry out permitted action only after receiving the permit certificate. - 3.
-If a permit certificate is lost or damaged, the permit holder may carry out permitted action under a corresponding administrative act. - 4.
-A permit issuer shall issue a respective permit certificate upon deciding to grant the application. - 5.
-A permit shall be issued on a one-off basis for definite or indefinite period.
-The permit duration shall be defined by law or under respective decision of a local self-government body in the cases laid down in Articles 26^1 and 26^2 of this Law.
-In the cases laid down in Article 26^3 of this Law, the permit duration shall be defined by international treaties.
-The definite permit duration shall automatically be extended (except for the cases laid down in Articles 26^1 , 26^2 , and 26^3 of this Law) if the permit conditions have not been changed and if the permit holder submits a receipt evidencing the fee payment set by the legislation of Georgia along with a written application. - 6.
-Generally, a permit shall be issued for an indefinite duration except in the cases defined in Article 26^3 of this Law.
-In the cases provided for by law or by Articles 26^1 and 26^2 of this Law, a local self-government body may set a definite duration for a permit.
+1. If a decision is made to issue a permit, the permit applicant may carry out the permitted action before receiving the permit certificate.
+Such action shall be based on a corresponding administrative act.

+2. If a permit issuer fails to take a decision on issuing or refuse to issue a permit within the period set by law, the permit applicant may carry out the permitted action only after receiving a permit certificate.

+3. If a permit certificate is lost or damaged, the permit holder may carry out permitted action under a corresponding administrative act.

+4. A permit issuer shall issue a respective permit certificate upon deciding to grant the application.

+5. A permit shall be issued on a one-time basis for definite or indefinite period.
+The permit duration shall be defined by law or under a respective decision of a local self-government body in the cases defined in Articles $26^1$ and $26^2$ of this Law.
+In the cases defined in Article $26^3$ of this Law, the permit duration shall be defined by international treaties.
+The definite permit duration shall automatically be extended (except for the cases defined in Articles $26^1$ , $26^2$ , and $26^3$ of this Law) if the permit conditions have not been changed and if the permit holder submits a receipt evidencing payment of the fee set by the legislation of Georgia along with a written application.

+6. Generally, a permit shall be issued for an indefinite duration except in the cases defined in Article $26^3$ of this Law.
+In the cases provided by law or by Articles $26^1$ and $26^2$ of this Law, a local self-government body may set a definite duration for a permit.
 When setting duration, the essence and nature of the action specified in the permit and/or technical processes to be implemented shall be taken into account.